Cordoba Corporation Founded

 Fruitvale Village Transit-Oriented Development Design Symposium

-Cordoba Corporation organized and facilitated the original design symposium for the Unity Council, an Oakland-based social equity development corporation devoted to improving the quality of life in the Fruitvale area of Oakland, and BART at Mills College.
+Cordoba Corporation organized and facilitated the original design symposium for the Unity Council, an Oakland-based social equity development corporation devoted to improving the quality of life in the Fruitvale area of Oakland, and BART at Patten College.

 Our outreach efforts enabled the local community to provide input to competing design teams to successfully plan our nation’s first transit-oriented housing development – Fruitvale Village.